 Jay Dunn is a National Geographic award-winning photojournalist, specializing in inspired coverage of humanitarian issues and cultural tradition worldwide.
 With an emphasis on stories that dignify the human struggle, he works closely with NGOs and social service groups to document on-the-ground conditions in education, poverty relief, crisis management and cultures in transition.

-Mr. Dunn is fluent in multimedia techniques including audio field-recording and video production, and has created a substantial multimedia presence for Gannett at newspaper TheCalifornian.com.
+Mr. Dunn is fluent in multimedia techniques including audio field-recording and video production, and created a substantial multimedia presence for USA Today Network newspaper TheCalifornian.com.
 His social justice projects with national nonprofit leader Health and Disability Advocates won both recognition from the Chronicle of Philanthropy and funding from major organizations like the National Academy of Social Insurance.